akka/akka/RELEASING.md

 4. Checkout the newly created tag and run `sbt -Dakka.genjavadoc.enabled=true "++2.12.2 deployRsync repo.akka.io"` to deploy API and reference documentation.
 5. Go to https://bintray.com/akka/maven/com.typesafe.akka:akka-http_2.11 and select the just released version
 6. Go to the Maven Central tab and sync with Sonatype
-7. Log in to Sonatype to Close the staging repository
+  - (Optional, should happen automatically if selected in Bintray) Log in to Sonatype to Close the staging repository
 8. Run a test against the staging repository to make sure the release went well
 9. Release the staging repository to Maven Central.
 10. Create a news item on https://github.com/akka/akka.github.com